NovoG93/NovoG93.github.io/_posts/2025-08-20-homelab-part1.md

         --discovery-token-ca-cert-hash sha256:78d97189f734d2f8e462d6af99d56973130688b1beafd81235bd48237e290572
 ```

-> [!NOTE]
+Note: Make sure to copy the kubeadm join command for worker nodes, as you will need it later to join the worker nodes to the cluster.
-> Make sure to copy the `kubeadm join` command for worker nodes, as you will need it later to join the worker nodes to the cluster.
+{: .notice--info}

 __Great stuff!__